View List of Japanese Record Labels, Distributors, Music Festivals, and Show Organizers

 The above methods can also be applied to markets other than Japan.

-YouTube (Google), Twitter, and Instagram/Facebook (Meta) offer effective and affordable marketing tools for indie artists/bands.
-If you or your label are not already using these tools to promote your music then you should start now or hire a specialist to do it for you—especially if you are targeting Japan.
-There are now services available to make it easier for you to easily and affordably reach the Japanese music market.
+These are the main online marketing tools available for indie artists/bands.
+If you or your label are not already using these online tools to promote your music then you should start now or hire a specialist to do it for you—especially if you are targeting Japan.
+Fortunately, there are now services available to easily and affordably reach the Japanese music market.

 TopMusic.jp offers services to help market your music in Japan